Bronkhorst

 Figure B: Liquid flow sensor for CPA measurement principle

-The principle of CPA can be compared with CTA.
-However, in this case, the two elements are used both as heater and as temperature sensor, as shown in figure B. Both elements are provided with an equal amount of constant power, the temperature difference (ΔT) between them is a measure for the flow.
+The principle of CPA is similar in some ways to CTA.
+In this case, however, the two elements are used both as heater and as temperature sensor, as shown in Figure 3.
+Both elements are provided with an equal amount of constant power.
+The temperature difference (ΔT) between them is a measure for the liquid mass flow rate.

-Liquid flow control can be achieved by integrating a control valve onto the body of the liquid Flow Meter (Liquid Flow Controller) or by applying a separate, close-coupled control valve.
+Liquid flow control can be achieved by integrating a control valve onto the body of the liquid mass flow meter or by adding a separate close-coupled control valve.
 Bronkhorst liquid flow control valves have a purge connection to eliminate air or gas during start-up.
-The electronic control function forms part of the normal circuitry of Bronkhorst liquid Flow Meters.
+The electronic control function is part of the normal circuitry of Bronkhorst thermal liquid mass flow meters.